 Tada!
 You’ve got a fleece travelling blanket for the car seat, hotel beds or trailer bunks.
 Travelling with your pooch’s ‘blankie’ will bring the scent of home along for the ride.

 Warning: your cats will lie across the fabric and swat the fringe as you’re tying.
 I worked around it … as usual.

 For the kitties, I made two smaller blankets by cutting 1.3 meters of fabric into four squares (rather than two).
 Using two pieces of fleece, I completed a regular blanket but smaller.

 Using the other two pieces, I tied three sides.
 Then I cut a 15- by 15-inch square of foam from a larger one-inch think foam piece.
 I left one side of the fleece untied, slid the foam between the layers of fleece and tied the remaining side closed.

 Voila, a matching fleece foam bed and blanket set – feline sized.

 CONTEST!
 Puppy fleece ‘receiving’ blanket, dog facial cleaner and bath wipes.

-Sign up to follow dogtrotting.net via email (if you haven’t already) and leave a comment below: Do you make DYI projects for your pets?
+Sign up to follow dogtrotting.net via email (if you haven’t already) and leave a comment below: Do you make DIY projects for your pets?